Bare offers a simple and affordable cremation option without compromising on the level of service. Click below to see the price for your area.

 We hope this guide to planning a cremation has provided you a better understanding of the process.

-If you have any further questions or to get a quote for a cremation visit the Bare Cremation website or call 1800 202 901.
+Click the below button to get a quote for a cremation, visit the Bare Cremation website here, or call our prepaid concierge team on 1800 202 901.